X

 Want a model to follow?
 Ahrefs repurposes every high-performing post into multiple formats – and it works.

-Your content isn’t tied to business goals
+Your content isn’t tied to organisational goals

-One of the most common reasons content strategies fail is a lack of alignment between business objectives and content outputs.
+One of the most common reasons content strategies fail is a lack of alignment between organisations. objectives and content outputs.
 Blogs become a tick-box exercise (we need to publish X by Y) rather than used as a strategic tool to drive outcomes.

 If your goal is to build brand authority, you’ll need content that takes a clear position, offers expert insight and reflects your company’s unique voice and values.